Cost Update

 How long does window replacement take in Jacksonville?

-For a standard three-bedroom home, the actual installation usually takes one to two days.
-However, the lead time for ordering custom-sized windows can be six to ten weeks.
-Factoring in the City of Jacksonville inspection, you should plan for a two-month window from contract to completion.
+For a standard three-bedroom home, the actual installation usually takes two to three days.
+However, the lead time for ordering windows in Jacksonville currently sits at six to ten weeks depending on whether you are ordering custom sizes or standard vinyl units.

 Do I need a permit for window replacement in Jacksonville?

 Yes.
-The City of Jacksonville requires a building permit for window replacements.
-This ensures the windows meet the specific wind-borne debris protection standards required for our region.
-Your contractor should handle this, but always verify the permit is posted before work starts.
+The City of Jacksonville Building Inspection Division requires a permit for window replacements to ensure they meet the current Florida Building Code for wind resistance and emergency escape (egress) requirements.
+Your contractor should handle this, but always verify the permit is pulled.

-Will new windows really lower my JEA bill?
+Will new windows actually lower my JEA bill?

 Check the latest window replacement costs for Jacksonville and other cities on LookupCost.com.